Equipment

 Grab a pair of waterproof gloves or mittens on colder days.

 Wear eye protection.
-Most nordic skiers choose sunglasses, but goggles are a perfectly good option too.
+Many nordic skiers choose sunglasses, but goggles are a perfectly good option too.

 More Clothing Tips